Electronic & Mechanical Systems

-What will I learn?
+What will students learn?

-How will I be tested?
+How will students be taught?

 This qualification consists of two components:

 Component 1: Design and Technology in the 21st Century -

 A mix of short answers, structured and extended writing questions assessing candidates’ knowledge and understanding of technical principles, designing and making principles and their ability to analyse and evaluate design decisions.